- Dazzling cockpit finishes

 The 2016 Audi S8 pairs thrilling acceleration with excellent big-car handling and discreet luxury.

 When Audi's A8 made its debut with an aluminum space frame and an optional W-12 engine, it dazzled critics that thought of Audi as a more mid-range brand.

-Indeed, the A8 took the long road in becoming a legitimate competitor for the full-size sedans from Mercedes-Benz and BMW.
-But It's a real player in the segment now-competing happily at virtually every level—and even winning some of the categories along the way.
+Indeed, the A8 took a long time to become a legitimate rival for the full-size sedans from Mercedes and BMW.
+But It's a real challenger now-competing at virtually every level, winning some of the battles along the way.

 Changes for 2016 include the addition of a new trim level and the removal of the short-wheelbase versions, which were offered last year with the 3.0- and 4.0-liter gas engines.
 The new model, dubbed the A8 Sport, marries the 4.0-liter twin-turbo V-8 with a sportier appearance-new front and rear fascias that give it more of an S8 look for less.